 Why Are Cars Prone to Rust?

-Cars are made from a variety of metals, including steel, iron alloys, and other elements.
+Cars are made from a variety of metals, including steel, an alloy of iron, and other elements.
 When this steel is exposed to the elements, rust formation is almost inevitable without proper care.

 Common Causes of Rust in Cars